 This is one of the most common mental illnesses experienced by people in the United States and affects people of all ages and backgrounds.

 Several symptoms of alcohol use— including low mood, irritability, and insomnia— commonly overlap with depression.
 Although someone may use alcohol to self-medicate these symptoms, abusing alcohol can also exacerbate these symptoms.

 Other forms of depression that can co-occur with alcohol use include:

 - seasonal affective disorder (SAD)

 Bipolar disorder is another type of mood disorder that involves dramatic mood swings between rapid highs (mania) and severe lows (depression).
 This affects an estimated 5.7 million people in the United States.

-Like depression, bipolar disorder is common in people who abuse alcohol, and vice-versa.
+Like depression, bipolar disorder is common in people who use alcohol, and vice-versa.
 People with bipolar disorder are often greater risk-takers and may be more likely to make impulsive decisions and be attracted to the effects of drugs and alcohol.

-Alcohol abuse in people with bipolar disorder can be very dangerous.
+Alcohol use in people with bipolar disorder can be very dangerous.
 This can increase a person’s risk of suicidal thoughts and behaviors and can risk dangerous behaviors such as driving drunk and having unsafe sex.